 Indications for use

 Used to prevent influenza.
-Persons with an increased risk of post-influenza complications should be vaccinated in the first place.
+Individuals who are at increased risk of developing post-influenza complications should be vaccinated first.

 Contraindications

-• development of an exacerbation of any chronic disease;
+• development of exacerbation of any chronic disease;

 • pathologies accompanied by an increase in body temperature.